World's best restaurant for 2019 revealed

 Alain Passard, head chef of Paris restaurant Arpege, took home the Chefs' Choice Award -- voted for by his peers -- while his restaurant was named eighth best in the world.

 Julien Royer's restaurant Odette, housed in Singapore's National Gallery, got loud cheers from the home crowd when it was awarded 18th position.
 This was the first time the awards had been held in Asia.
+This year was also the first to ensure gender balance in the panel of more than 1,000 restaurant industry experts.

-Tokyo's Den won the Art of Hospitality Award while modern Italian restaurant Lido 84, in the majestic setting of Italy's Lake Garda, was named 2019's One to Watch.
+Tokyo's Den won the Art of Hospitality Award, while modern Italian restaurant Lido 84, in the majestic setting of Italy's Lake Garda, was named 2019's One to Watch.

 The world's 50 best restaurants